 Determining the best barbecue in Texas is a hotly contested subject.
 However, while there will likely never be a consensus on which barbecue is the very best, one thing we can all agree on is that turning beloved Texas brisket into brisket sandwiches was a stroke of pure genius.

 Brisket sandwiches are more of a concept than a prescriptive recipe.
 With no requirements on toppings, buns, or quantity, the only thing that holds constant across all renditions of this barbecue sandwich is the use of slow-smoked brisket.

 With so many variations on this classic, you need to know what you're getting into before you arrive.
 Therefore here are the top 10 brisket sandwiches in the state of Texas, per USA Today.

 1. Cooper's Old Time Pit Bar-B-Que

-Austinites are often found venturing to the small town of Llano in search of Cooper’s famous Lone Star brisket.
-With a peppery outside and a luscious inside, when it’s chopped up and put on a sandwich you may consider leaving the sauce off and enjoy meat in the way it was intended to be.
+Austinites are often found venturing to the small town of Llano in search of Cooper's famous Lone Star brisket.
+With a peppery outside and a luscious inside, when it's chopped up and put on a sandwich you may consider leaving the bbq sauce off and enjoy meat in the BBQ beef brisket sandwich like it was intended to be.